TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 {% include candid-iframe.html src="/assets/dist/react-spreadsheet-event-handling/index.html" width="100%" height="fit-content" %}

-It would all be much cleaner if I had a simple [controlled component](https://legacy.reactjs.org/docs/forms.html#controlled-components).
+It would all be much cleaner if I had a simple [controlled component](https://legacy.reactjs.org/docs/forms.html#controlled-components) list.
 I can pass in the render offset as a prop.
 No need to send extra events.

 ## API